The Story (Brandi Carlile song): Release and promotion

 "The Story" was released as a single in 2007.
 It was iTunes' Download of the Week in March 2007.
 Carlile has performed the song live on The Tonight Show with Jay Leno, Late Night with Conan O'Brien and The Early Show.

-Along with other songs by Carlile, "The Story" received exposure to a wider audience by being played on the soundtrack to medical drama series Grey's Anatomy.
-The song, and parts of the video, appeared in 2007 in a special recap episode titled "Every Moment Counts".
-The song was also used in a General Motors commercial that aired during television coverage of the 2008 Summer Olympics.
-"The Story" has become the most popular song from Carlile's album.

 Chart performance and reception

 In the United States Brandi Carlile's "The Story" reached No. 75 on the Billboard Hot 100 chart, as well as No. 35 on the Adult Pop Songs chart and No. 48 on the Digital Songs chart.
 The song peaked at No. 44 on the Australian ARIA Singles Chart, No. 3 on the Norwegian VG-lista chart, No. 16 on the Swiss singles chart and No. 38 on the Ö3 Austria Top 40 chart.

 Tom Scanlon of The Seattle Times describes a live performance of "The Story" as "stunning" and "spine-chilling".
 He notes the transition within the song between acoustic pop-rock and "scream-singing" that resembles Janis Joplin.
 A writer for Indianapolis Monthly also draws a comparison between Carlile's vocals and those of Joplin.
 Billboard and American Songwriter ranked the song number two and number four, respectively, on their lists of the 10 greatest Brandi Carlile songs.